 “For me, the technical aspects of teaching were always fascinating and as I taught more, I found that I was often helping others to teach, too.
 Making the materials for others to use like lesson plans, PPTs, and workbooks fits into that.
 When my son was born I needed more flexible working hours and being a content creator allows me to work when the baby is sleeping.
 It gives a new perspective on ESL that I didn’t have before.”

 The job may require you to have good writing skills, as you will create class materials, tests, and teacher guides.
 If you’re developing a curriculum for online courses, you’ll also have to be familiar with learning platforms and tech tools for making digital learning content.

 ELT admin positions

-It’s also possible to advance in your TEFL/TESOL career further by becoming a center director, principal, or working in other administrative roles.
+It’s also possible to advance in your TEFL/TESOL career by becoming a center director or principal or working in other administrative roles.
 As part of the team of higher-ups in a school or institute, expect more responsibilities, from hiring staff to creating and running programs for students and teachers.

 Want to learn more about other jobs in the English teaching field?
 Check out more ways to advance your career in EFL.